Characterization of causal ancestral graphs for time series with latent confounders: Markov equivalence classes of ts-DMAGs and causal discovery

-The \textbf{tsFCI} algorithm \cite{Entner2010} is the first adaption of the well-known FCI algorithm \cite{Spirtes1995, Spirtes2000, Zhang2008}, which is designed for the non-temporal setting, to structural processes as in eq.~\eqref{eq:process}.
-It imposes time order from the start and enforces repeating orientations at all steps.
-In addition, it excludes future vertices from conditioning sets (cf. Lemma~\ref{lemma:future_irrelevant}) and uses repeating separating sets.
-These latter two modifications, though, are only relevant computationally and statistically---not conceptually.
-In our terminology: tsFCI attempts to learn $\PAG(\Mtaumax(\D), \BRtoro)$.
-However, because it is unknown whether the FCI orientation rules are complete given this background knowledge, we only know that tsFCI learns a DPAG for $\Mtaumax(\D)$ which is as most as informative as $\PAG(\Mtaumax(\D), \BRtoro)$.
-More importantly, since there are cases in which $\PAG(\Mtaumax(\D), \BRtoro)$ contains circle marks that are not in the ts-DPAG $\PAGtaumax(\D) = \PAG(\Mtaumax(\D), \BRtsDAG)$, see Examples~\ref{example:causal_discovery_non_stat_is_better} and \ref{ex:tsDAG_better_than_tora}, we learn that tsFCI is not complete given the background knowledge $\BRtsDAG$ that defines the considered time series setting.
-From Example~\ref{example:causal_discovery_non_stat_is_better} we even conclude that it is not complete given the weaker background knowledge $\BRtora$ because repeating ancestral relationships is not enforced.
+The \textbf{tsFCI} algorithm from \citet{Entner2010} refines the well-known FCI algorithm, see \citet{Spirtes1995}, \citet{Spirtes2000}, \citet{Zhang2008}, to structural processes as in eq.~\eqref{eq:process}.
+To this end, see the blue colored instructions in parts 2(a) and 2(b) of Algorithm 1~in \citet{Entner2010}, tsFCI imposes time order from the start and enforces repeating orientations at all steps.
+In addition, see the blue colored instructions in parts 1(b) and 1(c) of Algorithm 1~in \citet{Entner2010}, tsFCI excludes future vertices from conditioning sets and uses repeating separating sets to avoid unnecessary independence tests (these latter two modifications are, however, only relevant computationally and statistically but not conceptually).
+Importantly, \citet{Entner2010} introduces two variants of the algorithm.
+The first variant, which we call \textbf{tsFCI$^{l}$} (with `$l$' for `lagged'), assumes that in the data-generating ts-DAG there are no contemporaneous edges and hence orients all contemporaneous edges in the DPAG as bidirected.
+This first variant is as specified by Algorithm 1~in \citet{Entner2010}.
+However, in section~6 of \citet{Entner2010} (see, in particular, their footnote~3) the authors explain the minor modifications that have to be done when not making the additional assumption of no contemporaneous causation.
+Moreover, there they also show an application of the resulting more general variant.
+We refer to this second variant as \textbf{tsFCI$^{l+c}$} (with `$l+c$' for `lagged plus contemporaneous').
+To summarize, in our terminology tsFCI$^{l+c}$ attempts to learn the DPAG $\PAG(\Mtaumax(\D), \BRtoro)$ of the ts-DMAG $\Mtaumax(\D)$.
+Since $\PAG(\Mtaumax(\D), \BRtoro)$ may contain circle marks that are not in the ts-DPAG $\PAGtaumax(\D) = \PAG(\Mtaumax(\D), \BRtsDAG)$, see Examples~\ref{example:causal_discovery_non_stat_is_better} and \ref{ex:tsDAG_better_than_tora}, tsFCI$^{l+c}$ does not learn all ancestral relationships that can be learned when using the available background knowledge $\BRtsDAG$.
+From Example~\ref{example:causal_discovery_non_stat_is_better} we even conclude that tsFCI$^{l+c}$ learns fewer orientations as can be learned with the weaker background knowledge $\BRtora$.